particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 For example: Device OS {{version mode="latestRelease" line="2"}} is the current LTS release.
 This will be the ESM release for customers who wish to remain on 2.x LTS.

-If you are using a Gen 2 device (E Series, Electron, P1, or Photon), these platforms were removed from 4.x and 5.x, and you should stay on 2.x LTS.
+If you are using a Gen 2 device (E-Series, Electron, P1, or Photon), these platforms were removed from 4.x and 5.x, and you should stay on 2.x LTS.

 The new LTS (4.x) and developer preview (5.x) releases are based on the latest developer preview release (3.3.0), so there will be changes from the 2.x release line.
 You should still upgrade to the latest LTS, but you should always test your firmware thoroughly on a major version upgrade.